LiMe-NanoBioeng/pressure_control/README.md

 50p means 50Pa.
 50u meands 50uL/min.
 0a means acquire images (specify MDA and position files in advance),500c means 50.0 celsius.
 -　[parameter2&unit]: The parameter2 is an integer number for a stop condition.
 The unit can be u or s, which mean uL or seconds.
 -　[P,I,D parameters]: The P,I,D parameters are paramters for PID control.
+-　[stability watchdog] (optional, requires the P,I,D field to be present): "\<a|l\>\<tolerance\>per[,\<duration\>s]".
+Only applies to 'u' mode steps. 'a' aborts the sequence (closes valves, stops PID, pops up a message) if the flow rate stays outside +/-tolerance% of the setpoint for longer than duration seconds; 'l' just logs a warning instead of aborting.
+The watchdog arms once flow first enters the tolerance band, so filling an empty line doesn't trigger it (default 120s allowed to first reach the band).
+Omit entirely to leave the watchdog off (default, and the only behavior for all pre-existing sequence files).

+### Sequence-wide pressure limit (optional)
+Put a line like "a30kPa,60s" as the very **first line** of the file, before any step, to abort (or "l30kPa,60s" to just log) if pressure stays above 30 kPa for a continuous 60s at any point in the run — regardless of which step or mode is active.
+Protects the sample from prolonged high-pressure exposure.
+Omit this line entirely to leave it disabled.

 example:
+-　P01,30u,50u,0.16;0.022;0.1,a50per,10s: flow rate of 30 uL/min until 50 uL has been pumped; abort if flow strays outside +/-50% of 30 uL/min for more than 10s (after first reaching that band).
 -　P01,0u,20s: This means at valve position 01 with a flow rate of 0 uL/min for 20s.
 -　P03,400c,0s: This means setting temerature of the thermoplate at 40.0c.